UCL/rmcmc/README.md

 This is a basic example which shows you how to generate samples from a normal target distribution with random scales.
-Adapters are used to tune the proposal scale to achieve a target average acceptance probability;
-to tune the proposal shape with per-dimension scale factors based on online estimates of the target distribution variances.
+Adapters are used to tune the proposal scale to achieve a target average acceptance probability, and to tune the proposal shape with per-dimension scale factors based on online estimates of the target distribution variances.

 ``` r